 Armavir, Soviet Union… September 1942 – Soon after German troops occupied Armavir, Soviet Union (now Russia), two Jewish sisters, Fira and Masha Litovsky, arrived at the home of Mihalina Zagurska and her two daughters, Adel and Zoya.
 The girls were friends from before the war.
 Fira and Masha’s parents had been killed by the Germans when the entire Jewish population of Pyatigorsk was taken into the woods and shot.
 The two sisters had managed to escape and hid with the Belkov family until it became too dangerous to stay in Pyatigorsk.
 With the help of Mr. Belkov, they fled to Armavir and sought out the Zagurski family.

-Mihalina died years ago, and Adel passed away in 2001.
-Zoya passed away in August 2012.
+Mihalina died years ago,.
+Adel passed away in 2001 and Zoya in August 2012.